JMHOO/planet-insight/README.md

 Access the system through:

-    http://[YOUR IP or DOMAIN where running restful service]
+    http://[YOUR IP or DOMAIN where running RESTful service]

 Set the AWS credentials by clicking the `setting` on the left:
 ![aws](media/aws_setting.png)